How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: Derivation of the rating estimator

 To estimate $\tau_k$, observe that $\tau_k = F_k^{-1} \circ F_\mu \circ \phi_k^{-1}$, which we may write as

-The statistician does not have access to $F_\mu$, so we need to use a bootstrap estimate.
-We could try using $F_{\wh \mu}$, but we want our estimate $\wh \tau_k$ to preserve $\mu_k$, so we would need to estimate $\id$ by a map which pushes forward $\mu$ to $\wh \mu$.
+The statistician does not have access to $F_\mu$, so we could try using $F_{\wh \mu}$.
+However, we want our estimate $\wh \tau_k$ to preserve $\mu_k$, so we would need to estimate $\id$ by a map which pushes forward $\mu$ to $\wh \mu$.
 We don't have such a map (and in fact that is the problem that $E$ is supposed to solve!); the most we have is the primitive rating estimator $R_0$, which asymptotically recovers the ordering of the ratings, and $F_{\nu}$, which we can obtain by calculating the primitive rating of all items.
-Therefore, we are essentially forced into using the bootstrap estimator $\wh \tau_k := F_k^{-1} \circ F_{\nu} \circ R_0 \circ \phi_k^{-1}$.
+Therefore, we are essentially forced into using the estimator $\wh \tau_k := F_k^{-1} \circ F_{\nu} \circ R_0 \circ \phi_k^{-1}$.
 Plugging in this estimate of $\tau_k$ into the equation $E = \frac{1}{n} \sum_{k=1}^n f_k \circ \phi_k$ (using either strategy (a) or (b)) gives the estimator

-which we recognize as our rating estimator $R$. \end{rem}
+which we recognize as our rating estimator $R$. \end{remark}